 You could work at a university, at a college, at a sports arena or in an office.

 With experience you may be able to progress to senior or regional manager roles.

-You can find out more about becoming a facilities manager from the Institute of Workplace and Facilities Management.Data from National Careers Service.
+You can find out more about becoming a facilities manager from the Institute of Workplace and Facilities Management.Powered by Pathways.